sgshulman/DGEM/README.md

 Common settings
 - fMonteCarlo &mdash; is True or False.
 Set False for using DGEM or set True for using Monte Carlo method
+- fWriteScatterings &mdash; is True or False.
+The default value is True.
+Set False to avoid writing single and double scatterings to separate files.
 - taumin &mdash; is the minimum optical depth which gives scatterings
 - nscat &mdash; number of scatterings considered